paymill/paymill-example-ios-parse-honeystore/README.md

 **Store Controller**

-* StoreController: contains information about our store, here we contains orders, products and total amount.
+* StoreController: contains information about our store, here we contain orders, products and total amount.
 To save all products and purchases we use PMLStoreController, this is logical prepresentation of our store.
-For example wen user add product to his card we save it in our controller.
-When user go to payment screen we calculate the amount of all orders and put it in the payment.
+For example when user adds product to his card, we save it in our controller.
+When user goes to payment screen, we calculate the amount of all orders and put it in the payment.
 When we want to pull products from database we call:

 ```objective-c
 - (void)getProductsWithComplte:(ControllerCompleteBlock)complete